-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 be enrolled in, all required areas of study. of study. areas of study areas of study OYA students are eligible to enroll and take A-G courses OYA students are eligible to enroll and take A-G courses OYA students are eligible to enroll and take A-G courses OYA students are eligible to enroll and take A-G courses English Language Learners Progress EL progress toward English Proficiency will be evidenced by scores increasing on English Language Proficiency tests (CELDT).
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 be enrolled in, all required areas of study. enrolled in, all required areas of study. be enrolled in, all required areas of study be enrolled in, all required areas of study OYA students are eligible to enroll and take A-G courses OYA students are eligible to enroll and take A-G courses OYA students are eligible to enroll and take A-G courses OYA students are eligible to enroll and take A-G courses English Language Learners Progress EL progress toward English Proficiency will be evidenced by scores increasing on English Language Proficiency tests (CELDT).
 English Language Proficiency Assessments for California (ELPAC) will be replacing CELDT.
 Further clarification from CDE will be needed.
 59 students tested Level 3 - 40.68% Level 1 - 38.98% ELPAC 2018-2019 scores not yet released.
 Increase reclassification rate by redeveloping reclassification tool, criteria, and the use of local measures as student needs are more acute then traditional EL students in traditional school settings.
 Increase reclassification rate by redeveloping reclassification tool, criteria, and the use of local measures as student needs are more acute then traditional EL students in traditional school settings.
 Zero students reclassified Zero students reclassified OYA students are eligible to enroll and take AP courses OYA students are eligible to enroll and take AP courses Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model), Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study